Darling it’s better

 Ghost fishing gear (abandoned, lost, or otherwise discarded fishing gear including nets, lines, and ropes) may not be as well known to the environmentally conscious urbanite as straws, six-pack rings, and plastic bags.
 Yet, it makes up about 10% of the plastic we have in our oceans and 46% of the Great Pacific Garbage Patch, with tragic effects.

-The Bureo team realised that often, this ragdolled situation isn’t simply the fishermen’s fault but rather the result of a lack of infrastructure for coastal communities to properly dispose of their nets at the end of their life cycle.
+The Bureo team realised that our ghost fishing gear problem isn’t simply the fishermen’s fault but rather the result of a lack of infrastructure for coastal communities to properly dispose of their nets at the end of their life cycle.

 Decided to save the waves (which are called, you guessed it, bureo in Mapuche), they created an incentivised programme to collect, clean, sort and recycle fishing nets into their not-technically-new material NetPlus.